Understanding diabetes insipidus symptoms: signs to watch out for

 Excessive urination in diabetes insipidus can lead to electrolyte imbalances, particularly sodium imbalance (hypernatremia).
 Symptoms of electrolyte imbalance may include weakness, confusion, and muscle cramps.

-See also article Unlocking the potential of diabetes juice: a comprehensive guide
+See also article Exploring the world of diabetes medicine: a comprehensive overview

 Weight loss